metrogoldimeyer/dezoomify/README.md

 ## Supported zoomable image formats
 The following formats are supported by dezoomify:
  * [Zoomify](http://www.zoomify.com/) : Most common zoomable image format. *dezoomify* used to support only this, hence the name.
+ * [Google ArtProject](https://youtu.be/D1EOJr11bvo) : 14 Masterpieces from the Prado museum in GigaPixel.
  * [Deep Zoom](http://en.wikipedia.org/wiki/Deep_Zoom) : Zoomable image format created by Microsoft.
 Dezoomify has a special support for the following websites that use *Deep Zoom*:
    * The [British Library](http://www.bl.uk/)
    * [National Gallery](http://www.nationalgallery.org.uk/) : The national gallery uses its own zoomable image format.